System Boilers Guide - The ones with a hot water tank

 - Smart intelligent controls

-With these devices you’re able to control the heating all around the house and set a timer on the thermostat to save money on your energy bills.
-By using an app on your smartphone or tablet, you can remotely operate your boiler anywhere you like.
+With these devices, you’re able to control the heating all around the house and set a timer on the thermostat to save money on your energy bills.
+By using an app on your smartphone or tablet, you can remotely operate your new boiler anywhere you like.
 This means you can come home to a warm house after your day at work!